ArtRabbit/freshers/src/pages/leeds.md

 [The Tetley](https://www.artrabbit.com/organisations/the-tetley)

 Us again!
-In our Bar’s Kitchen, we have an excellent wifi connection and multiple plug points around the bar.
+In our Bar & Kitchen, we have an excellent wifi connection and multiple plug points around the bar.
 Have a cup of North Star coffee, roasted just up the road, or even a pint of Tetley’s if work is stressing you out too much.

-##

 ## Alternative and art cinemas